In 1 Timothy 2:12, Paul says “I do not permit a woman to teach or to assume authority over a man; she must be quiet.” (NIV2011)

 - As we address our biblically illiterate society, is it meaningful to reflect Adam’s chronological priority and Eve’s deception by forbidding women from teaching men and from participating in leadership?

 - If we require women to refrain from teaching or participating in leadership, should we, for the sake of hermeneutical consistency with Paul’s instructions about head-coverings in 1 Corinthians 11 (given the eight biblical and theological reasons for that practice), also require that practice today?

 Liefeld goes on to state that if we are uncertain about the answers to any of those questions, we should be extraordinarily hesitant to restrict women’s roles in the church on the basis of this passage.
-These questions defy easy answers, and in our understanding of the text we should also avoid quick and easy conclusions.
+These questions defy easy answers, and we should avoid quick and easy conclusions about this text.

 But are there any alternative understandings of this passage?

-Linda Belleville translates 1 Timothy 2.11-12 this way: “Let a woman learn in a quiet and submissive fashion.
+Linda Belleville, in Discovering Biblical Equality, translates 1 Timothy 2:11-12 this way: “Let a woman learn in a quiet and submissive fashion.
 I do not, however, permit her to teach with the intent to dominate a man.
 She must be gentle in her demeanor.”

 N.T.
 Wright, in The Kingdom New Testament, gives this translation for the same verses: “They [women] must study undisturbed, in full submission to God.
 I’m not saying that women should teach men, or try to dictate to them; rather, that they should be left undisturbed.”